Oat and Buckwheat Waffles with Rhubarb Compote

 So what better way to start your morning or to enjoy an afternoon snack than to sit down to these Oat and Buckwheat Waffles?

 Instead of drenching it with the usual high-sugar syrup, we’ve got a delicious rhubarb compote that’s topped with vanilla-infused whipped cream.
 It’s a lighter, healthier, but thoroughly delicious breakfast option.
+But they’re not just for breakfast – enjoy them as a dessert snack any time of day!

 And if you happen to eat gluten-free, these waffles are naturally GF.
 And you’d never guess it!

 These waffles call for oat and buckwheat flour.
 You can find oat and buckwheat flour in any health food store and in some well-stocked grocery stores.
-You can also conveniently purchase them online HERE and HERE.
+You can also purchase them online HERE and HERE.

 Combine the dry ingredients in a bowl.
 Set aside.